MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

 Historical test cases, also known as regression test cases, prevent old issues from resurfacing again and increase the overall test coverage of the product.
-You should ensure that when a bug is fixed the project also adds a corresponding test cases.
+You should ensure that when a bug is fixed the project also adds a corresponding test case.
 Over time, as fixes are made, the overall robustness of the testing suite will keep improving, giving better assurances of reliability and security.

 **Key qualities, and relation to other sections**